https://invisible-island.net/ncurses/man/

 When the capability is simple enough for use in a termcap

-application, it is provided as a 2-character name.
+application, it is provided as a two-character name.

-not usable in termcap, e.g., parameterized strings that use more
+termcap, such as parameterized strings that use more than two

 o Some terminals can send distinct strings for special keys (cursor-,